South Korean web culture: Bitcoin trading

+The country has a large community of online crypto trading with the most popular currency's in South Korea are Bitcoin, Ethereum and Pi PI.

 Online video

 South Koreans appear to be avid users of online video with thousands watching online stars doing everyday things like eating.
 This phenomenon known as Mukbang became widely popular across the internet.
 This form of entertainment served as a channel of connectedness, fulfillment of multi-sensory experiences, or simply performative display for viewers to enjoy.